A lot or a little?

 What parents need to know

-Parents need to know that this Shakespeare-inspired animated comedy features some of the same overall themes as Romeo and Juliet, minus most of the bloodshed and the tragic ending.
+Parents need to know that Gnomeo & Juliet is a Shakespeare-inspired animated comedy that features some of the same overall themes as Romeo and Juliet, minus most of the bloodshed and the tragic ending.
 Although there's still serious enmity between the Montague and the Capulet gnomes, the violence isn't as prominent.
 A couple of gnomes do get smashed (or maimed), but most of the destruction is to the gardens themselves.
 Language is limited to insults and slang like "shut up," "codger," and "daft."
 Mature tweens who enjoy the story may be ready for the real play or more serious Shakespeare adaptations.

 What's the story?